For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

-Nearly eight in ten of the pregnancy-related deaths in Texas were preventable, and those deaths could have been prevented by “one or more reasonable changes to the circumstances of the patient, provider, facility, systems or community factors.”
+Nearly 8 in 10 of the pregnancy-related deaths in Texas were preventable, and those deaths could have been prevented by “one or more reasonable changes to the circumstances of the patient, provider, facility, systems or community factors.”

 Black women, regardless of socioeconomic status including income, education, and marital status, “continue to be at greatest risk for maternal death,” according to the report.

 The pregnancy-related mortality rate for Black women 13.9 per 100,000 live births, while the pregnancy-related mortality rate was 9.3 per 100,000 live births for Hispanic women and six per 100,000 live births for white women.

 State Rep. Shawn Thierry (D-Houston) said in a statement it is “mind-blowing and shocking” that Black women are more likely to die from pregnancy or giving birth, regardless of background or socioeconomic factors.

 “While we knew that Black women were dying from pregnancy-related deaths at much higher rates than all other women, we did not conclusively know that predisposed medical conditions or socioeconomic variables were not causing the rate increase,” Thierry said.